Home / Instruments /Accessories / Ordering / Tips / Friends

 Body size at lower bout: 16" Scale length: 25 1/2" Nut width: 1 13/16" Body depth: 2 7/16"

-Materials: Arched tiger flamed laminated maple body; one-piece solid maple neck with adjustable truss rod; ebony fingerboard; tiger maple bound body.
+Materials: Original D'Aquisto stock tiger flame laminated maple; one-piece solid maple neck with adjustable truss rod; ebony fingerboard; tiger maple bound body.

-Hardware: Solid Macassar ebony pickguard, compensated bridge and tailpiece; gold Schaller tuners with ebony buttons; gold humbucking pickup.
+Hardware: Solid Macassar ebony pickguard, compensated bridge and tailpiece; gold Schaller tuners with ebony buttons; gold Seymour Duncan Antiquity humbucking pickup, hand signed.

 Setup: This instrument is strung with medium gauge flatwound nickel strings.
 The guitar will accommodate lighter or heavier gauge strings, according to preference.
 String action is set at 5/64" to 6/64" at the 12th fret, with moderate relief for acoustic playing with medium strings.
 The action may be lowered or raised to your requirements with the adjustable bridge.